Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Related Work

-When estimating sleepiness with supervised learning, the labels used for regression models are the values measured by KSS, NASA-TLX, Auditory Vigilance Task (AVT) or PERCLOS.
-If the problem is approached with a classification model, the values of the labels used in the regressive methods are discretized to different levels of drowsiness \cite{Igasaki:logistic_regression:2015,Shen:SVM:2008,Zhuang:PERCLOS:2020,Savas:PERCLOS:2020,Chakladar:TD_SVM_RF:2020}.
+When estimating sleepiness with supervised learning, the labels used for regression models are the values measured by \addtxt{self-assessment test, such as} KSS, NASA-TLX, \addtxt{and} Auditory Vigilance Task (AVT)\addtxt{,} or PERCLOS \addtxt{values}.
+If the problem is approached with a classification model, the values of the labels used in the regressive methods are discretized to different levels of drowsiness \cite{Zhuang:PERCLOS:2020,Savas:PERCLOS:2020,Chakladar:TD-SVM-RF:2020}.